 Revenue from the U.S. represents a significant part of our total revenue.
-In the three months ended March 31, 2015, our U.S. revenue increased by approximately 29%, compared to the same period in 2014.
+In the three and six months ended June 30, 2015, our U.S. revenue increased by approximately 36% and 33% respectively, compared to the same periods in 2014.
 Unless our U.S. revenue continues to improve, we could experience a material adverse effect on our total revenue, profitability, employee retention and stock price.

-Revenue from the U.S. represented 41% of our total revenue in the three months ended March 31, 2015 compared to 37% in the same period of 2014.
-U.S. revenue increased by approximately 29% in 2014, compared to 2013, due to several factors, including:
+Revenue from the U.S. represented 49% and 46% of our total revenue in the three months ended June 30, 2015 and 2014, respectively, and represented 45% and 42% of our total revenue in the six months ended June 30, 2015 and 2014, respectively.
+U.S revenue increased by 36% and 33% in the three and six months ended June 30, 2015, respectively, compared to the same periods in 2014, due to several factors, including:

-- In 2014 and in the first quarter of 2015, we continued to expand our North American direct sales force, restructure their compensation arrangements, and hire new sales management. - Historically, following a new product introduction, we experience revenue growth, compared to the same period in the prior year.
+- In 2014 and in the first half of 2015, we continued to expand our North American direct sales force, restructured their compensation arrangements, and hired new medical equipment industry experienced sales management. - Historically, following a new product introduction, we experience revenue growth, compared to the same period in the prior year.
 We experienced revenue growth from our new enlighten and excel HR products launched in the fourth and second quarter of 2014, respectively.

-There can be no assurance that we will continue to introduce new products each year, or that the new product introductions will translate into increased revenue in the long term in the U.S., or that the new direct sales employees and management hired to replace the departed sales employees will be effective and result in improved sales productivity.
+There can be no assurance that we will continue to introduce new products each year, or that the new product introductions will translate into increased revenue in the long term in the U.S., or that the new direct sales employees and management hired to replace the departed sales employees will continue to be effective and result in improved sales productivity.
 Further, if the current economic recovery does not continue, or there is another recession in the U.S., our future revenue would be adversely impacted.